Best Image Size and Resolution Settings for Printing

 If you decide to make a borderless print you should calculate the size of the image (in pixels) using a photo resolution.
 If the paper measures 16×12-inches you would multiply each side of the image by the required resolution for your printer.
 The print will then fill the paper at the best resolution for a photo print.

 Image and Paper Have Different Aspect Ratios

 The important decision in this scenario is “do you want to leave a border around the image”.
 If you don’t, you will need to crop the image to match the aspect ratio of the paper.
 If you aren’t sure how to do this and use Affinity Photo, see my tutorial explaining how.
+If you are using Photoshop then this tutorial explains how.
 Alternatively, you could trim the paper after printing.